Stay Safe, Snowbirds

 One of the many joys of retirement is the ability to spend colder winter months in sunnier climates.
 You may plan to split your time between two residences, or travel for an extended time.
-Look for a Medicare Part D prescription drug plan (PDP) that makes it easy to manage your medications when you’re away from home.
+Many Medicare Part D prescription drug plans can help to manage your medications when you’re away from home.

 Prescription Home Delivery Can Help